Harry Hill Bandholtz: World War I

+Mission to Hungary

 Between August 1919 and February 9, 1920, Bandholtz was the US representative to the Inter-Allied Supreme Command's Military Mission in Hungary.
 The Military Mission was charged with disarming the Hungarian military and supervising the withdrawal of the Serbian and Romanian armies, which were occupying the territory of Hungary.
 The Allies had promised that people would be able to make self-determination of their futures as Austria-Hungary and other empires were broken up.
 According to his own accounts, he is said to have prevented the arrest of Hungarian Prime Minister István Friedrich by the Romanians.
 On August 25, in the MÁVAG factory he intercepted 135 Romanian trucks packed with material despite the prohibition of requisition and prevented the factory from sacking.
 He is also remembered for preventing the Romanian military authorities from removing artefacts from the Hungarian National Museum on October 5, 1919; he was "armed" only with a riding crop.
+The Romanian aim was to recover artefacts taken from the Library of the Romanian Academy during the Central Powers' occupation of Bucharest and from the Transylvanian museums (from a territory which was claimed by the Kingdom of Romania) by the retreating Austro-Hungarian troops.
 Bandholtz locked the doors and placed signs that read, "This door sealed by Order the Inter-Allied Military Commission.
 H.H.
 Bandholtz, President of the Day, October 5th, 1919."
-The Romanian aim was to recover artefacts taken from the Library of the Romanian Academy during the Central Powers' occupation of Bucharest and from the Transylvanian museums (from a territory which was claimed by the Kingdom of Romania) by the retreating Austro-Hungarian troops.

 On February 13, 1920 Bandholtz was interviewed by the correspondent of The New York Times in Paris, during which he stated he stopped by himself the Romanian military from entering the Hungarian National Museum, and thus preventing a "gold treasure" from being stolen.
 However, in his own memoirs An Undiplomatic Diary by the American Member of the Inter-Allied Military Mission to Hungary, 1919–1920, he did not mention any gold treasure, only museum artefacts.
 At the protest of the Romanian authorities, Bandholtz retracted his statements from the interview, and the US Department of State sent a verbal note to the Romanian Legation in Washington, according to which the correspondent of The New York Times attributed statements to Bandholtz "gratuitously and without his approval".

+Post Military Service

 After returning to the US, Bandholtz commanded the 13th Infantry Brigade at Camp Funston in Kansas.
 This camp had been established for troops to be trained for World War I.